codeigniter4/CodeIgniter4/user_guide_src/source/helpers/form_helper.rst

     :returns:    Field value
     :rtype:    string

-    Permits you to set the value of an input form or textarea.
+    Permits you to set the value of an input or textarea element.
 You must supply the field name via the first parameter of the function.
-The second (optional) parameter allows you to set a default value for the form.
+The second (optional) parameter allows you to set a default value for the field value.
 The third (optional) parameter allows you to turn off HTML escaping of the value, in case you need to use this function in combination with i.e., :php:func:`form_input()` and avoid double-escaping.